Skip to main content

 });

-// Wait until the communicator is shut down.
+Next, we block the main thread until the communicator is shut down:

 communicator->waitForShutdown();